-4. Within these Spheres, Competencies 1.7 and 2.1 are chosen, as they describe key learning objectives of CPE activities that meet identified learning needs.
+4. Within these Spheres, the NDTR chooses Competencies 1.7 and 2.1, as they describe key learning objectives of CPE activities that meet identified learning needs.
 To complete their Learning Plan, the NDTR selects additional Spheres and Competencies and then clicks "Next Step".